ChenLiu-1996/starter-hugo-academic/content/authors/admin/_index.md

 <br> I am a machine learning researcher with broad interests.
 <br> At my current job and over my past experience,
 <br> I have been primarily working on deep learning research in healthcare.
-<br> Ultimately, I would like to influence the healthcare domain with my expertise.
 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->